SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

-The final set of 896 ponds were loaded into a single application for digitizing with a redundancy of 1 and 4 actions: draw polygons and submit, skip pond, classify as unknown, and classify as not a fracking pond The operator was instructed to digitize and classify tasks with an obvious answer, but skip any that were questionable or required a more in depth review.
+The final set of 896 ponds were loaded into a single application for digitizing with a redundancy of 1 and 4 actions: draw polygons and submit, skip pond, classify as unknown, and classify as not a fracking pond The analyst was instructed to digitize and classify tasks with an obvious answer, but skip any that were questionable or required a more in depth review.
 The ponds marked as skipped would then be loaded into a second digitizer and be reviewed by a panel